RTagBot/tagbot/README.md

 Documentation: <https://rtagbot.github.io/tagbot>

 Simplify the process of making a GitHub release.
 There are three major features provided by ‘tagbot’.
-1. It performs ‘diff’ between the source file of a release and the package’s git repo to decide which commit is corresponding to the release.
-2. It generates a changelog of closed issues and merged pull requested from GitHub API.
-3. It publishes a GitHub release with the changelog.
+First, it determines which commit corresponds to a release by diffing the source files of the release and the package’s git repo.
+It also generates a changelog of closed issues and merged pull requests from GitHub API.
+And finally, it publishes a GitHub release with the changelog.

 ## Installation